-I am writing to advise you that this afternoon a member of our school community has had confirmation of a positive test for COVID-19.
-This is a child in class 3b.
+I am writing to advise you that this morning a member of our school community has had confirmation of a positive test for COVID-19.
+This is a pupil in Year 2.

 As a school we minimise risk by having class/year group bubbles.
 This means that adults and children remain within the class or year group they are in for learning, break and lunchtimes and use of toilets and sinks.
-As the positive test is for a member of staff in xxx, we need to close xxx bubble.
+As the positive test is for a pupil in Year 2, we need to close the Year 2 bubble.

-We are confident that our bubble approach for staff & children at school has ensured that this member of child has not had contact with anyone outside of class 3b.
+We are confident that our bubble approach for staff & children at school has ensured that this member of staff has not had contact with anyone outside of Year 2.

 We know that you may find this concerning but are continuing to monitor the situation and are working closely with Public Health advisors.
 This letter is to inform you of the current situation and provide advice on how to support your child.
 Please be reassured that for most people, coronavirus (COVID-19) will be a mild illness.

-The staff and children who have been in direct contact with the confirmed case will have received a separate notification and will be staying at home for 10 days.
+The staff and children who have been in direct contact with the confirmed case will have received an individual letter and will be staying at home for 10 days.
 As we are working in a bubble approach children and adults have been working in consistent groups which has enabled us to identify the children who have been in closer contact.

-The school remains open and your child should attend tomorrow as usual.
+The school remains open and your child should continue to attend as usual.